4 min read

 The AI Sourcing filters can be combined and applied in many different ways to successfully find candidates for an infinite number of roles.
 Explore these different filter combinations and feature applications to optimize your search results and hone in on your ideal candidate persona!

-If you’re not a Hiretual customer, check out our pricing page for more information or connect with our sales team today.
+If you’re not a Hiretual customer, check out our pricing plan for more information or connect with our sales team today.